BestTimesToVisit.com Logo

 money

-While US dollars are widely accepted, especially in tourist areas, it's smart to have some Honduran Lempiras (HNL) on hand for smaller purchases and local markets.
-ATMs are common in cities and larger towns, but inform your bank of your travel dates to avoid card issues.
-For the best exchange rate, withdraw cash from ATMs rather than exchanging money at the airport.
+While US dollars are widely accepted, especially in tourist areas, it's smart to carry some Honduran Lempiras (HNL) for smaller purchases and local markets.
+ATMs are available in most cities, but inform your bank of your travel dates to avoid card issues.
+For the best exchange rates, withdraw cash from ATMs rather than exchanging money at hotels or currency exchange booths.

 transport